-Blair Keefe is chair of the firm’s Financial Institutions Practice and co-head of the Payments and Cards Practice.
+Blair is co-head of the firm's Financial Services, Bank Regulatory and Insurance Regulatory practices, and is co-head of the Payments and Cards Practice.
 His practice focuses on corporate and regulatory issues relating to financial institutions, including mergers and acquisitions and corporate finance.

-Lexpert/Thomson Reuters' Canadian Legal Lexpert Directory—Leading lawyer in banking & financial institutions and financial institutions regulation (2008-2014)
+The Canadian Legal Lexpert Directory—Leading lawyer in banking & financial institutions; financial institutions regulation (2008-2021)

-Lexpert/American Lawyer's Guide to the Leading 500 Lawyers in Canada—Leading practitioner in banking and financial institutions (2008-2014)
+Lexpert’s Guide to the Leading U.S./Canada Cross-Border Corporate Lawyers in Canada—Most Frequently Recommended lawyer in financing (2018), Leading cross-border practitioner in banking and financial institutions (2008-2011)

 Corporate INTL magazine’s 2011 Banking Regulation Lawyer of the Year in Canada